New Mexico Trout Fishing

 All about fishing for rainbow, cutthroat, brook, brown and lake trout in New Mexico lakes and streams.

 NM Trout Fishing Waters

-Caballo Lake, Eagle Nest Lake, El Vado Lake and Heron Lake are the larger lakes in the state with a population of trout.
+Caballo Lake, Eagle Nest Lake, El Vado Lake Heron Lake and Navajo Lake are some of the larger lakes in the state with a population of trout.
 In addition, some smaller lakes and rivers may also contain trout.

 Visit the New Mexico Game & Fish website for information regarding trout stocking in New Mexico.